 A glass-sided lift takes you up the 48 floors then you walk across the frame for spectacular city views to either side.
 There’s a glass-bottom floor if you dare!
 Beneath the frame, you will also find impressively choreographed fountains in Zabeel Park.

 Infants under 3 years old free, discounted tickets 20AED for 3 to 12 years old.

 The new Al Seef waterfront area of Dubai, wedged between the historic neighbourhood of Al Fahidi and the Dubai Creek has quickly become a new favourite of ours, for strolling and enjoying the ambience of this recreated waterside township.
 Added to the fun is the quirky little Museum of Illusions, packed with optical eye tricks!

 Under 5’s are free.
 Much cheaper to get tickets in advance

 Other kid-friendly indoor attractions in Dubai (less toddler-friendly)

 For the toddler age group, I would be less inclined to pick indoor favourites such as:

-Don’t get me wrong these are great too.
+Don’t get us wrong, these are great indoor attractions in Dubai.
 If you have older siblings to entertain, by all means, you can work these places into your plans with toddlers, they’re just not the best for the younger crowd due to height restrictions and competing with a lot of bigger kids and adults.